edneville/ripcalc/ripcalc.md

 **ripcalc** can return a list of subnets when a network is provided along with the `--divide` argument and a subnet CIDR mask.

 When `--encapsulating` is used the containing network will be returned, use with `--group` to limit the range that an encapsulating network can grow.
+Combine with `--countseen` to count the number of times the addresses are read in.

 The number (**%D**) of subnets can be printed when using the `--group` argument with the **%N** formatters.
 The argument should be the CIDR mask, see below for example.